Comma operator: Uses

 The comma operator has relatively limited use cases.
 Because it discards its first operand, it is generally only useful where the first operand has desirable side effects that must be sequenced before the second operand.
 Further, because it is rarely used outside of specific idioms, and easily mistaken with other commas or the semicolon, it is potentially confusing and error-prone.
 Nevertheless, there are certain circumstances where it is commonly used, notably in for loops and in SFINAE.
 For embedded systems which may have limited debugging capabilities, the comma operator can be used in combination with a macro to seamlessly override a function call, to insert code just before the function call.

 For loops

-The most common use is to allow multiple assignment statements without using a block statement, primarily in the initialization and the increment expressions of a for loop.
-This is the only idiomatic use in elementary C programming.
+The comma operator allows multiple assignment statements without using a block statement, for example in the initialization and the increment expressions of a for loop.
 In the following example, the order of the loop's initializers is significant: